jcu-eresearch/jcu.theme/README.txt

 Introduction
 ============

-A Plone 3 theme for the FLBCA site which adds-on to the existing JCU theme
+A Plone 3 theme for the JCU Faculty site which adds-on to the existing JCU theme